By FAVIOLA VALENCIA-ARANDA

 Court Interpreters Are Your Helping Hand.

-It’s a known fact that courtroom terminologies and proceedings are beyond a lay man’s comprehension and thus, one does seek the need for an efficient and practiced interpreter.
+It’s a known fact that courtroom terminologies and proceedings are beyond a layman’s comprehension and thus, one does seek to need an efficient and practiced interpreter.

 Some Examples to Know